 This chart shows the official way proposed legislation is enacted into law.
 Many bills, however, do not become law because their progress is stopped somewhere during the process—in committee, on the floor of the House or Senate, in conference, or by presidential veto.

 Meeting with new members of Congress and their staff is crucial to building lasting relationships that will help advance FCNL’s policy priorities.

-Congress needs to hear your voice, especially during this unprecedented national quarantine.
+Congress needs to hear your voice.
 Now is the time to lobby “virtually” via your home phone or computer!